Shelex/cypress-allure-plugin/README.md

 -   tag(tag: string)
 -   attachment(name: string, content: Buffer | string, type: ContentType)
 -   testAttachment(name: string, content: Buffer | string, type: ContentType)
+-   startStep(name: string)
+-   endStep()
 -   step(name: string, isParent: boolean)

+It may be assumed that Allure API method used in hooks (before/after all/each) would be applied to all/each test, but actually it is dealing with current allure executable (current test or hook) and obviously will not work.
+In case you need such behaviour it is better to try `test:before:run` or `test:after:run` cypress events to do so, when Allure interface commands will be applied to current test.

 ## VS Code for cypress + cucumber